xterm-x11/docs/configure.md

 (for the first draft, copy the following content from the .Xresources files (sample, template, draft, etc.))

-# procedure X: xrdb update ...
+# procedure: xrdb update ...

-# procedure Y: xrdb -query

-# procedure Z: xrdb -remove > xrdb update
+# procedure: xrdb -remove > xrdb update